WickyNilliams/enquire.js/readme.md

 [![Build Status](https://travis-ci.org/WickyNilliams/enquire.js.png)](https://travis-ci.org/WickyNilliams/enquire.js)

-`enquire.js` is a lightweight, pure javascript framework for programmatically responding to CSS media queries.
+`enquire.js` is a lightweight, pure javascript library (with **no dependencies*) for programmatically responding to media queries.

 **Now with a full suite of unit tests!
 Huzzah!**

+**Now with an automated functional test suite!
+Joy!**

 ##Getting enquire.js